jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/45_label_training_data/10_custom_labels/_index.md

 As part of model training, Amazon Rekognition Custom Labels requires a labeled test dataset.
 Amazon Rekognition Custom Labels uses the test dataset to verify how well your trained model predicts the correct labels and generate evaluation metrics.
 Images in the test dataset are not used to train your model and should represent the same types of images you will use your model to analyze.

+1. Choose **Projects**.
+2. Choose your project **GaugeDetection**
-1. Choose *Train Model*.
+3. Choose *Train new model*.
-2. For *Choose project*, choose your *GaugeDetection* project.
+4. For *Choose project*, choose your *GaugeDetection* project.
-3. For *Choose training dataset*, choose your *GaugeImages* dataset.
+5. For *Choose training dataset*, choose your *GaugeImages* dataset.
-4. For *Create test set*, choose *Split training dataset*.
+6. For *Create test set*, choose *Split training dataset*.
 Amazon Rekognition will hold back 20% of the images for testing and use the remaining 80% of the images to train the model.

 {{% notice info %}}
 Our model took approximately one hour to train.
 The training time required for your model depends on many factors, including the number of images provided in the dataset and the complexity of the model.